Slothkrew/slothkrew.com/_posts/2015-03-03-decisions-on-design.md

 * Empathy **apparently** supports it - but it was again impossible to find proof, all I could find was a [mention](https://support.process-one.net/browse/EJAB-1196) in ejabberd's bugtracker and a [logfile](http://bokomoko.de/~rd/telepathy/All-05-10-12_23-42-27.log)
 * ChatSecure supports it since March 2014 (see [here](https://github.com/robbiehanson/XMPPFramework/commit/6a6c326314c46e2f72b847204142e7fe8af74079))

-So generally speaking it's widely supported with the more popular clients
+So generally speaking it's widely supported with the more popular clients.
 What are the downsides of switching to hashed passwords?
 The aforementioned article goes into detail about that: